unum-cloud/usearch/sqlite/README.md

 ## Installation

-USearch currently ships the SQLite extensions as part of the Python wheels, so they can be obtained from PyPi.
+USearch currently ships the SQLite extensions as part of the Python wheels, so they can be obtained from PyPI.

 ```sh
 pip install usearch # brings sqlite extensions